dyllisLev/ai-story-game/replit.md

 - No hardcoded credentials in codebase
 - Replit GUI Git integration available for manual commits and pushes

+## Docker Deployment

+**Automated Docker Build:**
+- GitHub Actions workflow: `.github/workflows/docker-build-push.yml`
+- Automatically builds and pushes Docker images to Docker Hub
+- Triggered on push to main branch or manual workflow dispatch
+- Build configuration files:
+  - `Dockerfile` - Multi-stage build with dependency caching
+  - `docker-compose.yml` - Service orchestration configuration
+  - `BUILD_DOCKER.md` - Comprehensive build and deployment documentation

+**Docker Image:**
+- Optimized multi-stage build process
+- Includes both development and production configurations
+- Pushed to Docker Hub repository: `miniproj2024/crack-ai`
+- Tagged with commit SHA and 'latest' for easy deployment

+**Note:** These Docker files are actively used by GitHub Actions and should not be removed, even though they are not used for local Replit development.

 ## External Dependencies

 **AI Service Integrations:**